Divorce in Wyoming (2026)

 • Incurable insanity — The respondent spouse must have been confined to a mental institution for at least two years immediately preceding the filing of the complaint.
 This ground is rarely invoked.

-Unlike many states that retain multiple fault grounds, Wyoming’s practical approach means that nearly all divorces are filed on no-fault grounds.
+Unlike many states that retain multiple fault grounds (such as adultery, cruelty, and abandonment), Wyoming’s approach is practical: nearly all divorces proceed on the no-fault basis of irreconcilable differences.

 Filing Fees and Costs